Pixplicity/HtmlCompat/README.md

 ## What’s next?

-We’re looking to support more tags and styles in future releases.
-Feel free to contribute with pull requests or by reporting issues on [the GitHub project page](https://github.com/pixplicity/HtmlCompat).
+~~We’re looking to support more tags and styles in future releases.
+Feel free to contribute with pull requests or by reporting issues on [the GitHub project page](https://github.com/pixplicity/HtmlCompat).~~

+This library has become obsolete, in favor of [the official HtmlCompat library as part of AndroidX](https://developer.android.com/reference/androidx/core/text/HtmlCompat).
+This library will no longer be updated or maintained; please use the official library.

 [Made with ❤ by Pixplicity](https://pixplicity.com)